CaioCavalcanti/big-data-course/README.md

 # Big Data Course
 Ahoy!
 My name is Caio, I'm a software engineer in a path to become a data scientist.

-I've created this repository to share my experiences, projects, exercicies and tutorials from my specialization on Big Data @ Universidade Positivo.
+I've created this repository to share my experiences, projects, exercises and tutorials from the courses I've attended, such as:
+- Graduate course on Big Data @ Universidade Positivo
+- BigML - Machine Learning Brazillian Summer School @ SEBRAE-PR
+- Data Scientist Path @ DataCamp

 Feel free to contact me!
 I'll be glad to help :)
 - Email: [caiofabiomc@gmail.com](caiofabiomc@gmail.com)